15 Shows Like Brooklyn Nine-Nine You Need To See

 Like "Brooklyn Nine-Nine," "Community" is an ensemble comedy, but the similarities end just about there.
 Created by Dan Harmon of "Rick and Morty" fame, "Community" follows a dysfunctional study group at Greendale Community College, led by cocky and selfish wannabe lawyer Jeff Winger (Joel McHale), who faked his way through the bar exam.
 Like the other sitcoms on this list, the study group becomes closer over time, and "Community" follows the friendships and pseudo-family dynamics that grow the course of the series.

 However, unlike "Brooklyn Nine-Nine," "Community" is known for its experimental storytelling, with episodes based on musicals and action movies, as well as fresh and inventive spins on classic television tropes like clip shows and bottle episodes.
 If your favorite episodes of "Brooklyn Nine-Nine" are the Halloween heists, you'll probably love the unhinged comedic sensibility of "Community."
-You can stream the entire series on Amazon Prime Video, Hulu, or Netflix.
+You can stream the entire series on Peacock.

 30 Rock

-Last but not least, finishing off our list is a show some regard as one of the best comedies of all time.
-"30 Rock" is a zany workplace comedy with a large and talented ensemble cast that follows Liz Lemon (Tina Fey), the head writer and creator of "The Girlie Show," a sort of feminist-leaning version of "Saturday Night Live."
+One of the best comedies of all time, "30 Rock" is a zany workplace comedy with a large and talented ensemble cast that follows Liz Lemon (Tina Fey), the head writer and creator of "The Girlie Show," a sort of feminist-leaning version of "Saturday Night Live."
 Throughout the series, Liz has to figure out how to push her own creative agenda in an increasingly competitive corporate environment, spearheaded by Jack Donaghy (Alec Baldwin) and her show's competing stars (Tracy Morgan and Jane Krakowski).

 Like "Community," "30 Rock" is known for highly specific absurdist humor.
 If you really want to find a new show to quote after finishing "Brooklyn Nine-Nine," give "30 Rock" a shot.
-You can stream the entire series on Amazon Prime Video, Hulu, Netflix, and Peacock.
+You can stream the series on Hulu and Peacock.

 The Afterparty